 “Kevin was just telling me about the large shadow thing you two saw earlier,” Juan says.

 Jenn seems even more suspicious.
 “Was that all he was telling you about?”

 “Yup,” Kevin and Juan respond almost at the same time.

 “Kevin probably locked it back without thinking because I had it locked, like usual, before he came in,” Juan replies

 “Without thinking,” Jenn says flatly, “Huh.”

 They sit there in silence for a long time.
 The tension probably could only be cut with an axe.
 Kevin and Juan wait for Jenn to respond, but she just sits there staring at the floor.

 |What I Write||

-I’m developing a very unique type of interactive story.
+I developed a very unique type of interactive story that could provide a means for some of those untellable stories to be told on the big screen.
 This concept enables a reader or viewer to switch between multiple perspectives or storylines at will without being able to jump back within the timeline.
 The overall story will be different for each reader/viewer depending on the points at which they switch perspectives.
 The concept of protagonist and antagonist will vary with each story experience.
 We already know that everyone is the protagonist of his or her own story.
 I hope to be as entertained by an audience’s manipulation my work as they are by the work itself.
 I also prefer SCI-fi (strong on the sci) and horror genres.